vinayaknagraj/Colors-App/README.md

 # Colors-App
-This was my first app that I had developed.
+This was my second app that I had developed.
 A basic Colors App where on clicking on one color it expands.

 <html>